rishbjain1/TourismRecommender-CNN/README.md

 # 🏛️ Preserving Heritage: Enhancing Tourism with AI

 ## 📌 Project Overview
-This project combines **computer vision** and **recommendation systems** to solve real-world challenges in tourism and cultural heritage.
+This capstone project combines **computer vision** and **recommendation systems** to enhance cultural heritage preservation and improve the tourism experience.

-- **Part 1:** Classify images of historical structures using **CNNs with transfer learning** to monitor heritage sites and assist preservation.
+- **Part 1:** Classified historical structures using **CNNs with transfer learning** to support heritage monitoring.
-- **Part 2:** Build a **tourism recommendation engine** that personalizes attraction suggestions for users based on demographics, preferences, and ratings.
+- **Part 2:** Built a **collaborative filtering recommendation system** to suggest tourist attractions based on user demographics and ratings.

 ---